HASEL-UZH/PersonalAnalytics/README.md

 - June, 2016: Started working on integrating the Muse tracker with Monica Trink, a master student at UZH (on the 'muse' branch)
 - December, 2016: Started working on integrating several other biometric sensors (Polar, Garmin, FitBit) (on the 'biometrics' branch)
 - February, 2017: Integrated the FlowLight to avoid interruptions at inopportune moments
+- March, 2017: Started working on task type detection (on the 'taskdetection' branch)

 # Core Contributor & Contact
 André Meyer (ameyer@ifi.uzh.ch)